GSoC Project Ideas 2026

 Update the OpenWISP documentation to cover installation, configuration, and best practices.

-To support this project, OpenWISP Controller will need to be updated to expose a WebSocket endpoint.
-This will allow the VPN synchronization program to receive real-time configuration updates.
+Expose a WebSocket endpoint to allow the VPN synchronization program to receive real-time configuration updates.

 Prerequisites to work on this project